patrickbwarren/inkscape-survex-export/README.md

 * The `clino` reading is set to zero.

-Survey stations that are closer than a given specification are assumed to be the same and given as an `*equate` list at the start.
-The tolerance to select these is usually small (eg 0.2m) and can be adjusted in the Parameters tab in the export dialogue box.
-Stations which feature in the `*equate` list are automatically exported out of the underlying `*begin` and `*end` block by the appropriate `*export` commands.
+Survey stations that are closer than a given specification are assumed to be the same and given as an `*equate` at the start of the `.svx` file.
+The tolerance to select these (eg 0.2m) can be adjusted in the Parameters tab in the export dialogue box.
+Stations which feature in these `*equate`s are automatically exported out of the underlying `*begin` and `*end` block by the appropriate `*export` commands.

 ### Workflow

-A typical workflow using Inkscape might be as follows:
+Usually the drawing will be made by tracing over a scannned image of a drawn-up survey.
+A typical workflow might be as follows:

 * start a new Inkscape document;
 * import (link or embed) a scanned survey as an image;